-The Colrain Center for Conservation and Wildlife Rehabilitation is a 501 (c) 3 nonprofit dedicated to the care of orphaned, ill, and injured wildlife.
-We hold both MA state and Federal permits and specialize in bats and waterfowl.
-We are located in the town of Colrain in Franklin County, MA.
+The Colrain Center for Conservation and Wildlife Rehabilitation is dedicated to the care of orphaned, ill, and injured wildlife.
+We hold a MA state permit and specialize in bats.

 If you have a question about any wildlife that you believe needs help please call 413-768-8928.
 You can also call Tufts Wildlife Clinic at 508-839-7918.

-Please do not bring wildlife to our facility without calling us first as we only accept bats and waterfowl however, if you have a species that we do not treat, we will try to help you find a rehabilitator who takes the species you have.
+Please do not bring wildlife to our facility without calling us first as we only accept bats however, if you have a species that we do not treat, we will try to help you find a rehabilitator who takes the species you have.
 Please call!

 If you have a BAT in your house:

-In the summer--- you can isolate the room the bat is in by closing doors to the rest of the building.
-Open a window and leave the room making sure all pets are out of the room too.
+If you can, isolate the room the bat is in by closing doors to the rest of the building.
+Open a window and leave the room making sure all pets are out of the room.
 Bats sleep during the day and fly in the evening .
-If you find the bat hanging somewhere in the room during the day and do not wish to wait until evening, you can gently cover the bat with a small container and slide the lid underneath it.
+If you find the bat hanging somewhere in the room during the day and do not wish to wait until evening you can, wearing gloves, gently cover the bat with a small cloth, pick up the bat and take it outside and place it on a vertical surface like a tree trunk as high as you can reach.
 NEVER handle a bat with bare hands, both for your protection and for the safety of the bat.
-Be cautious of not catching delicate toes or wing tips in the lid when you close the container.
-Take the container outside and release the bat on a tree trunk as high as you can to protect the bat from predators like cats.
-It is prudent to wear gloves.

-Most bats in MA have difficulty taking off from a horizontal surface on the ground, if you find a bat on the floor attempting to fly but not getting off the ground, it does not mean it has an injury.
+Most bats in MA have some difficulty taking off from a horizontal surface like on the ground, if you find a bat on the floor attempting to fly but not getting off the ground, it does not mean it has an injury.
 However, if you suspect an injury or the bat looks excessively thin please call us so we can examine the bat first.
 Bats that are found in a room with a sleeping person, an unattended child, or any person who can not reliably report if they have had contact with the bat should be tested for rabies.
 Please call your local Animal Control Officer or your town's Board of Health for how to get the bat tested.
 You can also call the State Rabies Lab for instructions 617-983-6385.
-If you have any question that your dog or cat ,or any other pet mammal, could have had contact with the bat please consult your veterinarian about a rabies booster.
-We are happy to consult with you if you have any questions.
+If you have any question regarding your dog or cat, or any other pet mammal, that could have had contact with the bat please consult your veterinarian about a rabies booster.
+You should all the State Epidemiologist't office for instructions 617-983-6800.

-In the winter bats cannot be released outdoors.
+Bats cannot be released outdoors.
 We take any bat found in the winter and will care for it for the rest of the season until it can be released back into the wild.
 If you find a bat, please call 413-768-8928.

 Bats that are found in a room with a sleeping person, an unattended young child, or any person who can not reliably report if they have had contact with the bat should be tested for rabies.
 Please call your local Animal Control Officer or your town's Board of Health for how to get the bat tested.
 You can also call the State Rabies Lab for instructions 617-983-6385.
-If you have any question that your dog or cat, or any other pet mammal, could have had contact with the bat please consult your veterinarian about a rabies booster.
-We are happy to consult with you if you have any questions.

 If the bat is a pup, i.e. has little fur, please keep the pup warm and dry and covered by placing a clean, non-terry piece of fabric inside the box that will help the pup to feel safe and give it something to hide in.
 Adding a heat source to the container can save lives as long as it is not too hot, and it allows the pup to move away from the heat if it wants to.
 You can put warm water in a soda bottle but it must be secured so that it cannot roll onto the pup and the water temperature will have to be monitored because the water will cool down and need replacing.
 Remember bats can squeeze through a 1/4 inch gap so the container must have a secure lid!
 Call us at 413-768-8928 ASAP and we will further advise you as to what steps to take if there is a delay in getting the pup to us.